 When you start by enlisting everyone in the organization to help with identifying clear examples of data quality issues, and then leverage that momentum by enabling them to contribute to the ongoing data quality management process, you set yourself up for long-term success.

-"Successful data democratization requires high-quality, well-governed data that is it is easy to find, understand and determine its quality and fitness for purpose."
+"Successful data democratization requires highquality, well-governed data that is easy to find, simple to understand, and transparent for determining its quality and fitness for purpose."